As the New Year approaches, you might want to ask yourself the question, “Am I growing through my life or am I just going through my life?”

 I know that this can be challenging to remember, especially when you’re in the thick of it.
 When you’re in the middle of disciplining a child, you might not be thinking very spiritual thoughts.
 But we learn with practice.
 Bringing yourself back to your intentionality is a series of corrections.
 Bringing yourself back to “WHY” and intentionality as soon as you realize you’re not there.

-Let 2019 be the year of spiritual intentionality.
+Let this be the year of spiritual intentionality.

 Taking time to become more intentional is taking time to tune in and get in touch with our internal GPS.
 Let this be the year of reminding yourself of your spiritual intent and learning to go back there, again and again.